 Serving on Sunrise's Board of Directors requires a considerable time commitment from the individual Directors.
-To do it well, expect to spend about 100 to 150 hours per year in meetings, plus 100 to 150 hours per year in preparation time.
+To do it well, expect to spend about 120+ hours per year in meetings, plus 120+ hours per year in preparation time.
 There is a fair amount of material to read and study before each meeting.
 Directors must do their homework and come to meetings prepared.